Science and the Catholic Church: Avoiding conflict in sponsorship of scientific research-hermeneutical accommodation

 The Church has, since ancient times, been heavily involved in the study and provision of medicine.
 Early Christians were noted for tending the sick and infirm, and priests were often also physicians.
-Christian emphasis on practical charity gave rise to the development of systematic nursing and hospitals after the end of the persecution of the early church.
-Notable contributors to the medical sciences of those early centuries include Tertullian (born A.D.
-160), Clement of Alexandria, Lactantius, and the learned St. Isidore of Seville (d.
+Christian emphasis on practical charity gave rise to the development of systematic nursing and hospitals after the end of the persecution of the early Church.
+Notable contributors to the medical sciences of those early centuries include Tertullian (born AD 160), Clement of Alexandria, Lactantius, and the learned St. Isidore of Seville (d.
 636).
 St. Benedict of Nursia (480) emphasised medicine as an aid to the provision of hospitality.

 During the Middle Ages, famous physicians and medical researchers included the Abbot of Monte Cassino Bertharius, the Abbot of Reichenau Walafrid Strabo, the Abbess Hildegard of Bingen, and the Bishop Marbodius of Rennes.
 Monasteries of this era were diligent in the study of medicine.
-So too, convents: Hildegard of Bingen, a doctor of the church, is among the most distinguished of Medieval Catholic women scientists.
+So too, convents: Hildegard of Bingen, a Doctor of the Church, is among the most distinguished of Medieval Catholic women scientists.
 Beyond theological works, Hildegard wrote Physica, a text on the natural sciences, as well as Causae et Curae.
 Hildegard of Bingen was well known for her healing powers that involved practical application of tinctures, herbs, and precious stones.

 Charlemagne decreed that each monastery and cathedral chapter establish a school and in these schools, medicine was commonly taught.
 At one such school Pope Sylvester II taught medicine.
 Clergy were active at the School of Salerno, the oldest medical school in Western Europe.
 Among the important churchmen to teach there were Alpuhans, later (1058–85) Archbishop of Salerno, and the influential Constantine of Carthage, a monk who produced superior translations of Hippocrates and investigated Arab literature.

 In Catholic Spain amidst the early Reconquista, Archbishop Raimund founded an institution for translations, which employed some Jewish translators to communicate the works of Arabian medicine.
 Influenced by the rediscovery of Aristotelean thought, churchmen like the Dominican Albert Magnus and the Franciscan Roger Bacon made significant advances in the observation of nature.

-Through the devastating Bubonic Plague, the Franciscans were notable for tending the sick.
-The apparent impotence of medical knowledge against the disease prompted critical examination.
-Medical scientists came to divide among anti-Galenists, anti-Arabists, and positive Hippocratics.
-In Renaissance Italy, the Popes were often patrons of the study of anatomy, and Catholic artists such as Michelangelo advanced knowledge of the field through such studies as sketching cadavers to improve his portraits of the crucifixion.
+During the Bubonic Plague, the Franciscans tended to the sick, illustrating the Church's commitment to charity.
+However, while the Church supported medical studies, the development of medicine during the Renaissance was complex, with some religious authorities resisting certain practices, like dissection, due to doctrinal concerns.
+Still, in Renaissance Italy, somes Popes acted as patrons of anatomical studies, and artists like Michelangelo contributed to medical knowledge through their work.

 The Jesuit order, created during the Reformation, contributed a number of distinguished medical scientists.
 In the field of bacteriology, Athanasius Kircher (1671) first proposed that living organisms enter and exist in the blood.
 In the development of ophthalmology, Christoph Scheiner made important advances about refraction of light and the retinal image.